Frequently asked questions...

 What are your worship services like?

-We offer two worship services with different styles.
-Our 9:15 worship is "Modern", more informal, with a band and (mainly) contemporary Christian music.
-Our 11 am worship is "Traditional", with more formal written prayers and liturgy, traditional hymns, an organist/pianist, and often a choir.
-Both services are welcoming and warm.
+We offer one worship service with a combination of styles.
+We have linked our "Modern", more informal service with our “Traditional”, mostly formal style.
+The modern style includes a band and (mainly) contemporary Christian music.
+The traditional style is more formal written prayers and liturgy, traditional hymns, an organist/pianist, and often a choir.
 We preach relevant messages centered on Biblical truths that help with everyday circumstances.
 The Sacrament of Holy Communion is usually on the first Sunday of the month, as well as other significant times (both Christmas Eve and Easter, for example).
 Services usually last about an hour, and dress is casual.
-Coffee is available before worship experiences.
+Coffee is available before worship.

 What will my kids do during worship?
 Will they be bored?

-McKnight Kidz, our children's ministry, meets during both services downstairs where children will enjoy a worship service on their level that is fun, exciting, and engaging.
+McKnight Kidz, our children's ministry, meets during the service downstairs where children will enjoy a worship service on their level that is fun, exciting, and engaging.
 Your children are still welcome in worship as the choice is up to you, but we believe your children will love the energy and activity of McKnight Kidz worship and small group time.

 How can I get involved at McKnight UMC?